|Garden Club of St. Augustine, Inc.

 reading list, and materials to take home.
 These workshops help children put their scientific skills to

 use and better learn why pollinators matter and how to help.

 There are six pollinators studied over a five-year rotation – Butterflies, Bees, Lizards, Bats, and

-Hummingbirds/Dragonflies – so 2018 represents the second time lizards will be studied as pollinators.
+Hummingbirds/Dragonflies – so 2019 represents the first time bats will be studied as pollinators.